kwankhede/Facebook-Data-Aanlysis/README.md

 **Objective :**

-This is my first data analysis project, I have tried to do some data vizuation, where I used Psudo Facebook's data.
+This is my first data analysis project, I have tried to do some data visualization, where I used Psudo Facebook's data.

 **Programming Languages Used :**